Tips for Having a Safe and Fun Halloween

 Counting Candy

 When the bags are full or when the little ones’ feet get tired, it is time to go home and count their bounty.
 I recommend having an adult help the children sort their loot while making a game of it.
 Count items and put different candies in different piles while a grownup looks for items that might be spoiled, have damaged packaging or potentially be a concern for a child with food allergies.
+Remove hard candies, gum or anything that poses a choking hazard for very young children.
 After that, it is a matter of style as to what parents do next.
 I am agnostic on this part.
 My dental colleagues mostly object on all counts, and I respect them for that.

 X Twitter Facebook Linkedin Email Search Arrow Circle Left Arrow Circle Right Arrow Right Caret Down Location